lanceberge/CUDA-Newton-Fractals/README.md

 ```bash
 ./bin/newton bigTest L1=true step=false
 ```

-This will output a png in plots, or 50 pngs if you set step to true
+This will output a png in [plots](plots)

-## Stitching into a Movie
+## Step parameter

-If you set step to true, to stitch all of the pngs into a movie, run:
+If step is set to true, the above command will output 50 pngs, one for each step of the iteration.

+You can then stitch them into an mp4 (and clean up all the pngs) using:

 ```bash
 make movie name=testName